New Jersey Liquor Laws

 Dry Towns and Legal Limits in New Jersey

-Because of this, the regulations regarding how much alcohol can be produced and consumed can be very different from town to town, even within the same county.
+Because of New Jersey’s home rule system, the regulations regarding how much alcohol can be produced and consumed can be very different from town to town, even within the same county.
 Some towns, for example, are dry; alcoholic beverages cannot be sold, but restaurants will allow customers to bring their own booze, and some dry towns even have breweries and wineries.
 Other towns are completely dry.
-Even for the areas that do permit alcohol sales, the licenses to do so are expensive and difficult to obtain; hence, business owners and politicians with vested interests either refuse to yield or make the licenses available at exorbitant prices.
+Even for the areas that do permit alcohol sales, the licenses to do so are expensive and difficult to obtain.

-Why even have dry communities at all?
 New Jersey’s strong history with religious groups like Quakers and Puritans goes some way in explaining the state’s reluctance to fully embrace alcohol.
 Certain laws were written shortly after the end of Prohibition, where even as the rest of the country celebrated the passing of the Eighteenth Amendment, there were still concerns over the social and health risks of alcohol.
-Even as decades and generations passed, some towns never updated their rules, and the sale and distribution of alcohol in local businesses remains a quagmire of bureaucracy that persists in the early 21st century.2
+Even as decades and generations passed, some towns never updated their rules, and the sale and distribution of alcohol in local businesses remains a quagmire of bureaucracy that persists in the early 21st century.1

-In New Jersey, corporations are limited to a meager two retail distribution licenses.
+In New Jersey, corporations face further restrictions and are limited to just two retail distribution licenses.
 This creates a stiflingly impractical situation for chain stores, like Costco, to sell alcohol (and alcoholic beverages).
-Additional municipal legislation restricts supermarket and convenience stores from selling beer and wine, as such businesses easily do in other states.
-New Jersey state law further muddies the waters by allowing individual cities and towns to define underage drinking laws the way they see fit, setting up potential conflicts of jurisdiction with other local governments under the same umbrella.
+Additional municipal legislation, such as New Jersey beer laws, restricts supermarket and convenience stores from selling beer and wine.

 Corrupt, Inefficient, Costly, and Time-Wasting

-Writing an opinion piece in NJ.com, Louis D. Greenwald, the Assembly Majority Leader of the New Jersey General Assembly, calls for a modernization of his state’s liquor laws, pointing out that a 1962 law imposes an unnecessarily strict cap on supermarket liquor licensing, which has effectively prohibited an overwhelming number of supermarkets across the state from selling alcoholic beverages.
+Writing an opinion piece in NJ.com, Louis D. Greenwald, the Assembly Majority Leader of the New Jersey General Assembly, called for a modernization of his state’s liquor laws, pointing out that a 1962 law imposes an unnecessarily strict cap on supermarket liquor licensing.
+This cap has effectively prohibited an overwhelming number of supermarkets across the state from being licensed and selling alcoholic beverages.

 Such laws, says Greenwald, were written in the days of independently owned “mom and pop” corner stores, to protect establishments from price fixing and organized crime.
 But even as the landscape has changed, with supermarket chains rising and mobsters falling, liquor laws failed to reflect the cultural and economic shift.